Training Workshops for Therapists and Helping Professionals

 To be added to the Healing Shame email list and receive updated information about workshops, click here.

 * MFTs, LCSWs, LPCs and LEDs can receive 13 CEUs for each workshop (CAMFT Approved CE Provider #134393).
-Healing Shame Workshops is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for therapists and other helping professionals.
+Healing Shame Workshops is approved by the California Association of Marriage and Family Therapists to sponsor continuing education for therapists.
 Healing Shame Workshops maintains responsibility for this program/course and its content.
 CANCELLATION POLICY: No refunds.
 The amount paid can be applied toward a future workshop within 12 months.
 Registrations are not transferable.
 Healing Shame Workshops welcomes people who have disabilities.
 Please contact us to discuss your specific needs.
 Location is wheelchair accessible.